edgraaff/teams-chat-backup/README.md

 This project retrieves a full chat history (messages and uploaded files) and renders it as an HTML.

+# Important notice

+The maintainer does no longer have the need for this tool, nor can't find the time to keep it alive.
+Therefore this repository is set to read-only.
+If anyone is willing to maintain this utility, feel free to fork this repository.

 ## Requirements

 Node.js 10 (or higher).
 Tested on macOS and Windows, but will most likely run on Linux too.